IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Reserve a PID
 ~~~~~~~~~~~~~

-Reserved a PID for a dataset.
+Reserve a PID for a dataset if not yet registered, and, if FilePIDs are enabled, reserve any file PIDs that are not yet registered.
 A superuser API token is required.

 .. note:: See :ref:`curl-examples-and-environment-variables` if you are unfamiliar with the use of export below.